BlessingenaJEtukudo/DSA-Microsoft-Excel-Project/README.md

 - The quality control unit should double check on the poorly rated products from categories like Car and Motorbike, Home and Kitchen.

-  This is because even with the discounts their ratings are still low and I'd also ad
+  This is because even with the discounts their ratings are still low.

+- Avoid hurting brand Value by removing excessive discounting and test optimal discount range that still retains good average ratings

+  This is because as discounts increases beyond a certain point, the average rating across discount buckets shows a drop in ratings

+  -